Kyiv National Linguistic University

-Kyiv National Linguistic University (Київський національний лінгвістичний університет) is a public university located in Kyiv, Ukraine.
+The Kyiv National Linguistic University (Київський національний лінгвістичний університет) is a public university located in Kyiv, Ukraine.
 It was founded in 1948 as Kyiv State Pedagogical Institute of Foreign Languages.
 Kyiv National Linguistic University was ranked the fourth best Ukrainian university specializing in Social Science and Arts and Humanities in 2012.

-Address: Ukraine, Kyiv, vul.
-Velyka Vasylkivska, 73

 History

 Kyiv National Linguistic University is the successor of the Kyiv State Pedagogical Institute of Foreign Languages, established by the Ministry of Education of the USSR on March 30, 1948.
 By decree of the Cabinet of Ministers of Ukraine of August 29, 1994, the Kyiv State Pedagogical Institute of Foreign Languages was renamed Kyiv State Linguistic University.
 Since its founding, the university has made significant achievements in the field of foreign linguistics.

 In the 1948/49 academic year, the university had three faculties (English, French and Spanish), with 238 first year students.
 The institute employed 19 full-time and 11 part-time teachers at the time.
 The Faculty of the German Language was formed in 1953, the Faculty of the Russian Language for Foreigners in 1977, and the preparatory department for foreign citizens in 1983.
 Post-graduate courses have been offered since 1962, and doctoral courses since 1992.

 After Ukraine gained independence, KNLU has endeavored to train highly qualified specialists (teachers and interpreters) in foreign languages.
 Since 1990, the number of students has doubled, from 3,224 students in 1990 to nearly 6,000 students in 2012, including more than 400 students from foreign countries.
 Over the last decade, the university established the Economics and Law Faculty, the Faculty of Translation, the Faculty of Oriental Studies, and ten new specialized departments.

 The university is a founder of the Ukrainian branch of the International Association of Teachers of English as a Foreign Language (IATEFL).
 Today, the university maintains comprehensive cooperation with educational and cultural missions of foreign countries in Ukraine (American House, British Council, Goethe Institute, the French Cultural Center, and Japanese Cultural Center).
 In 1993, the first UNESCO Chair in Ukraine was established at the university.